cucumber/cucumber-jvm/groovy/README.md

 3. `--glue cucumber/runtime/groovy` or `--glue cucumber.runtime.groovy` is required so that cucumber finds the compiled step definitions
 4. the last parameter provides a feature or a path with features

-This demonstrates that the files in the bin directory (`cucumber-jvm.groovy` and `cucumber-groovy-full.jar` are a completely standalone execution environment.
+This demonstrates that the files in the `bin` directory (`cucumber-jvm.groovy`, `cucumber-groovy.jar` and `cucumber-core.jar` are a completely standalone execution environment.

 TODO: Figure out the best way to package and publish this as a "groovy package".
 Maybe just a zip file?